PayPal Data Protection Addendum for Card Processing Products

 The personal data transferred concern the following categories of data subjects:

-- The data exporter’s customers, employees and other business contacts.
+The data exporter and its Customers, employees and other business contacts.

 Categories of Personal Data Transferred